troglobit/finit/README.md

 **Note:** even though it is possible to start services not belonging to the current runlevel these services will not be respawned automatically by Finit if they exit (crash).
-Hence, if the runlevel is 2, the below Dropbear SSH service will not be restarted if it, for some reason, exits.
+Hence, if the runlevel is 2, the below Dropbear SSH service will not be restarted if it is killed or exits.

 ```shell
     ~ $ initctl status -v